SNAPSHOT-India stocks, rupee, swaps, call at 3:30 p.m. IST

 OVERNIGHT INDEXED SWAPS:

-The one-year overnight indexed swap rate INRAMONMI1Y= was up 3 bps at 6.66%, while the benchmark five-year swap rate INRSMONMI5Y= rose 5 bps to 6.23%.
+The one-year overnight indexed swap rate INRAMONMI1Y= was up 2 bps at 6.68%, while the benchmark five-year swap rate INRSMONMI5Y= fell 1 bps to 6.26%.

 CALL MONEY/REPOS:

-India's overnight call money INROND= rate was down 10 bps at 6.30% against 6.40% in the previous session.
-The overnight TREPS rate INTREPTOT=TCCL was at 6.30%, compared with the previous day's weighted average of 6.3151%.
+India's overnight call money INROND= rate was up 15 bps at 6.70% against 6.55% in the previous session.
+The overnight TREPS rate INTREPTOT=TCCL was at 6.79%, compared with the previous day's weighted average of 6.6379%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.